EarlGlynn/Kansas-Voter-Registration-File/README.md

 ## `Counts` folder

-Each data field has a file with frequency counts of values.
+Each of about 80 data fields has a file with frequency counts of values.

 Some files with PHI have been withheld.
 Some very large files are not included.